-FORM 1 DEPT/DIVISION NAME: HOCKANUM RIVER COMMISSION DEPT/DIV NUMBER: G9885 This Department/Divis statutory responsibilit ion provides the following services an ies: d functions and has the following shall be electors of the To ckanum River Commission, consisting of ni wn of East Hartford, and no more than two shall serve a term of three years. to improve the Hockanum and appreciation of the H cooperation with the Parks and Recreation River within the Town of East Hartford an ockanum River.
-No project or program of t ne Parks and Recreation Director. nd operate programs to encourage the use
+FORM 1 DEPT/DIVISION NAME: HOCKANUM RIVER COMMISS SION DEPT/DIV NUMBER: G9885 This Department/Divis statutory responsibilit sion provides the following servi ices and function ons and has the follow ing shall be electors of the To ckanum River Commission, consistion of East Hartford, and no more to shall serve a term of three years. to improve the Hockanum and appreciation of the H cooperation with the Parks and Red River within the Town of East Har tockanum River.
+No project or prog the Parks and Recreation Director. rtford and operat e programs to encourage the use

 FORM 1

 DEPT/DIVISION NAME: COMMISSION ON AGING

 DEPT/DIV NUMBER: G9894

-This Department/Divis statutory responsibiliti vices and functions and has the following
+This Department/Divis statutory responsibility ion provides the following s ies: ervices and func tions and has the follo owing

+-

-once a month at South En the Town of East Hartford d Senior Center to administer to the ven members appointed by the Mayor, that meet he needs and concerns of the senior population of with the Town Senior Services staff to develop and ens.
+once a month at South Enthe Town of East Hartford ices to the Elderly, composed of ad Senior Center to administer t d.
+The Commission works close e needs of the Town's Senior Ci to the needs and co ly with the Town S oncerns of the senior pop ulation of

-come Tax couseling and preparatio ear in cooperation with a number of volunteer on for submission to IRS which is available from
+groups: examples-Free Inc rious programs throughtout the come Tax couseling and prepara in cooperation with AARP.

-The Commission also helps s sponsor activities and programs for socialization for the seniors.
+The Commission also help s sponsor activities and program ns for socialization n for the seniors.

-Mayor's Breakfast, Annua l Senior Picnic •
+Mayor's Breakfast, Annua l Senior Picnic

-1

-· ·
+,

+•

+• •

+•

-FORM 1 EPT/DIVISION AME: COMMISSION ON SERVICES FOR PERSONS WITH DISABILITIES DI EPT/DIV NUMBER: G9895 is Department/Divis atutory responsibilit ion provides the following services and ies: d function s and has the follo wing Th is Commission serves t he Town and its population in numerous wa ays.
+FORM 1 EPT/DIVISION AME: COMMISSION ON SERVICES FOR PERSONS WITH DISABILITIES DI EPT/DIV NUMBER: G9895 This Department/Division provides the following services and functions and has the following statutory responsibilities: This Commission serves the Town and its population in numerous ways.
 These include: 1.
-Advisory Board to the Town for enforcement of Federal American n with Disal bilities Act (ADA) 2.
-To provide educational Persons al programs for Town staff, and Board of Ed ucation sta ff regarding working ; with With Disabilities.
-3. To provide information with a n regarding activities both social and inforn native semi nars for all persons whether Disability or not.
-4. To help the Town mee t its responsibilities for citizens with disabil ities. •
+Advisory Board to the e Town for enforcement of Federal American with Disabilities Act (ADA) 2.
+2. To provide educational programs for Town staff, and Board of Education staff regarding working with Persons ٠ With Disabilities.
+3. To provide information regarding activities both social and informative seminars for all persons whether with a Disability or not.
+4. To help the Town mee et its responsibilities for citizens with disabil ities.